kian3158/simple-crud-ASP.net/README.md

 7. Access the API documentation via Swagger at `https://localhost:5266/swagger`.

+## Authentication

+This API uses **JWT (JSON Web Token)** authentication to secure all endpoints.

+### Endpoints
+- `POST /api/auth/register` – Register a new user
+- `POST /api/auth/login` – Authenticate a user and receive a JWT token

+### Usage
+After logging in, copy the returned token and include it in your request headers:

 ## API Endpoints
 ### Students
 - `GET /api/students` – Get all students